sherwinps/sherwinps/README.md

 ## Heyyyyy!!!!! 👋

-I am a Systems Engoneer and dabble with Cybersecurity whenever I have time.
+I am a Systems Engineer and dabble with Cybersecurity whenever I have time.

 My current interests are in: